-- Since the date of SIR's last financial report, which was filed on December 23, 2021, the COVID-19 pandemic has continued to significantly impact the operations of the company. - The state of the restaurant and bar industry had been trending positively due to increased vaccination rates and the implementation of mandatory vaccine certificates (or passports).
-However, as a result of rising COVID-19 infections with the emergence of new COVID-19 variants (Delta and Omicron), provincial governments imposed heightened operating restrictions, followed by indoor and outdoor patio dining closures, at the end of December 2021.
-The new mandated restrictions remained in effect for the majority of Q2 2022, in all provinces where SIR restaurants operate, and had a negative impact on SIR's sales. - For more details regarding the operating restrictions that have impacted SIR since the onset of the pandemic up until the start of Q2 2022, please refer to SIR Royalty Income Fund's (the "Fund") and SIR's prior interim filings, which can be found on SEDAR at www.sedar.com under the Fund's profile.
+- The state of the restaurant and bar industry trended positively during Q3 2022 due to increased COVID-19 vaccination rates and the easing of government mandated operating restrictions. - As of mid-March 2022, all of the remaining indoor dining operating restrictions in each of the provinces, where SIR operates, were lifted.
+SIR's management continues to navigate and monitor the current operating environment and overall consumer behaviour. - For more details regarding the operating restrictions that have impacted SIR since the onset of the pandemic up until the start of Q3 2022, please refer to SIR Royalty Income Fund's (the "Fund") and SIR's prior interim filings, which can be found on SEDAR at www.sedar.com under the Fund's profile.